leynos/nixie/README.md

 When multiple files are provided, nixie prints markers that show where the output for each file starts and ends.
-Each Mermaid diagram is also bracketed with its line numbers and schema name:
+Each Mermaid diagram is also bracketed with its line numbers and schema name.
+The start marker’s line number is the first content line inside the fenced block; the end marker’s line number is the closing fence line:

 ```text
 ==> path/to/file.md